Zebulon Baird Vance

-A prolific writer and noted public speaker, Vance became one of the most influential Southern leaders of the Civil War and postbellum periods.
+A prolific writer and noted public speaker, Vance became one of the most influential Southern leaders of the Civil War and Reconstruction Era periods.
 As a leader of the New South, Vance favored the rapid modernization of the Southern economy, railroad expansion, school construction, and reconciliation with the North.
 In addition, he frequently spoke out against antisemitism.
-Although Vance was progressive for his era, he was also a slave owner and is now regarded as a racist by modern historians and biographers.
+Considered progressive by many during his lifetime, Vance was also a slave owner and is now regarded as a racist by some modern historians and biographers.
 Provided by Wikipedia

 1. 1